 “Kathleen Wilkinson was a suitably smothering Mrs Herring…”

 Mrs Herring: Albert Herring / The Grange Festival

 “Kathleen Wilkinson is trenchant as (Albert’s) overbearing mother…”

 “Kathleen Wilkinson’s Mrs Herring sang eloquently whether scolding or despairing.”

 Auntie: Peter Grimes / Opéra de Lyon

-“The roles of the villagers were perfectly played, above all by Kathleen Wilkinson and Rosalind Plowright were both perfect and without caricatures as Auntie and Mrs Sedley.”
+“The roles of the villagers were perfectly played, above all by Kathleen Wilkinson and Rosalind Plowright who were both perfect and without caricature as Auntie and Mrs Sedley.”

 “Kathleen Wilkinson is a formidable Auntie.”